House of the Holy Ghost, Copenhagen: Abbey

 By 1498 the hospital was in financial difficulties due to the costs of expansion.
 The Augustine monks who operated it petitioned the pope in 1497 for permission to sell indulgences, which was granted until 1515 when the permission was rescinded except during Easter and then only in places where papal indulgences were not available.

 Christian I had also been expanding the Augustinian-run hospital in Malmö, then part of Denmark.
 In 1517 the pope decided that the two hospitals should share one prior.
 Hans I and Queen Christina were generous in their gifts to both hospitals.
 Christian II added an unusual income source by decreeing that shipwreck goods on the Øresund which lay unclaimed were to be sold and the funds sent to the hospital.

 Reformation

-In 1527 the city fathers read a publication by Povl Helgesen which decried the conditions at the hospitals and outlined the view that the hospital should be broken up so that the poor were not mixed in with those who had contagious diseases.
+In 1527 the city fathers read a publication by Poul Helgesen which decried the conditions at the hospitals and outlined the view that the hospital should be broken up so that the poor were not mixed in with those who had contagious diseases.
 The sick should be divided into those who had non-contagious diseases and those who has contagious diseases.
 His views were accepted by those charged with administration of the hospital.
 A new hospital was planned along those lines.